quodlibet/senf/docs/tutorial.rst

     >>> senf.fsn2bytes("/foo", "utf-8")
     b'/foo'

-The functions in the stdlib usually return the same type which was passed in.
+The functions in the stdlib usually return the same type as was passed in.
 If we pass in a `fsnative` to `os.listdir`, we get one back as well.

 ::